Theta Kappa Psi: Kappa Psi

-Reorganization from Kappa Psi
+Theta Kappa Psi

-At the 1924 Grand Council Convention of Kappa Psi, the decision was made to separate the fraternity into two separate entities: one fraternity for medicine and one fraternity for pharmacy.
+At the 1924 Grand Council convention of Kappa Psi, the decision was made to separate the fraternity into two separate entities: one fraternity for medicine and one fraternity for pharmacy.
 The split was effective on January 15, 1925.
 The pharmacy fraternity retained the Greek name Kappa Psi, and the medical fraternity became Theta Kappa Psi.
-Under their new names, the fraternities both maintain May 30, 1879, as their date of founding.
+The fraternities both used May 30, 1879, as their date of founding.

-With the reorganization of the medical fraternity out of Kappa Psi in 1924, it was necessary to assume a new name and rewrite and adopt a new constitution, ritual, coat of arms, insignia, badge, and pledge button.
-The medical group assumed the name of Theta Kappa Psi Medical Fraternity, believing that the addition of the Greek letter Theta greatly enhanced its ritualistic significance.
-The new constitution bestowed the national president with the title of Grand Prytan, the national vice-president with the title of Grand Vice-Prytan, and the Grand Secretary and Treasurer with the title of Grand Recorder and Bursar.
-The name of the new medical fraternity journal was The Messenger.
-The badge and coat of arms were designed by Richard Bliss.
-The insignia and pledge button were designed by R.C.
-Williams.
+The new fraternity assumed the name of Theta Kappa Psi Medical Fraternity, believing that the addition of the Greek letter Theta greatly enhanced its ritualistic significance.
+It adopted a constitution, ritual, coat of arms, insignia, badge, and pledge button.
+Its new constitution gave the national president the title of Grand Prytan, the national vice-president the title of Grand Vice-Prytan, and the Grand Secretary and Treasurer the titles of Grand Recorder and Bursar.
+The fraternity's quarterly journal was The Messenger.

-When the division of the pharmacy and medical groups was declared effective, on January 15, 1925, Theta Kappa Psi Medical Fraternity began its fresh endeavors with 32 chapters.
+Theta Kappa Psi Medical Fraternity began with 32 chapters.
 Four of these 32 chapters included both medical and pharmacy students.
 Nine of its 32 chapters were inactive.
-Within a short time, the revised Ritual and Constitution together with the necessary forms, records, and updated charters were issued to the chapters of Theta Kappa Psi.
+Within a short time, the revised ritual and constitution, along with the necessary forms, records, and updated charters were issued to the chapters.